jasonwpost/software-engineering-principles/design-patterns/README.md

 * Favour composition over inheritance: Has-a relationships can be better than Is-a relationships.
 * Strive for loosely coupled designs between objects that interact: they allow for more flexibility and minimise interdependence.
 * Classes should be open for extension but closed for modification.
 This is usually done through abstract classes with specifics being defined in implementations.
 A key principle in the decorator class.
+* Depend upon abstractions.
+Do not depend upon concrete classes.
+Also called dependency inversion.
+Guidelines: No variable should hold a reference to a concrete class.
+No class should derive from a concrete class.
+No method should override an implemented method of any of its base classes.
+A key principle in the factory pattern.

 ## Warnings about applying design patterns